 From time to time a potential client comes to me after having a bad experience working with another web designer.
 I mean, I’ve really heard some horror stories y’all: money flushed down the drain; a website they’ve paid for but isn’t serving them; domain names held hostage after the relationship turns south.
 It’s a big ol’ mess.

 I always wish they’d spoken to me first, whether they decided to hire me or not, because there are some things I always educate potential clients about so they’re empowered and pointed in the right direction from the get-go.
 Here are a few of those things:

-1. Never allow a web designer to register a domain name for you.
+1. Never allow a web designer to register a domain name for you

+Know that not everybody approaches their web design business the way I do, and for some, their income depends on being in control and keeping you dependent on them for maintenance.
 Detangling yourself from a web designer who has set up your website in a way that holds you hostage, unable to make necessary changes without their help as your business evolves, is so 2002.
 Make it clear you want full ownership and access to all your site files when the project has finished.

 3. Understand that their preferred platform may not be the right option for you